swiftlang/swift-evolution/process.md

 After the review has completed, the core team will make a decision on the proposal.
-The review manager is responsible for determining consensus among the core team members, then reporting their decision to the proposal authors and mailing list.
+The review manager is responsible for determining consensus among the core team members, then reporting their decision to the proposal authors and forums.
 The review manager will update the proposal's state in the [swift-evolution repository][swift-evolution-repo] to reflect that decision.